drkchiloll/f5bigiq/README.md

   	password : pass
   }
 }
-//In the Case of Using LDAP
+//In the Case of Using LDAP to Authenticate to BigIQ
-//A Login Ref to the LDAP UUID on the BigIQ must be Obtained {
+//A Login Ref to the LDAP UUID on the BigIQ must be Obtained
+//The Below Object would replace the JSON properties in the REQ (above) {
   'username'       : user,
   'password'       : pass,